ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 the resource server to calculate the symmetric key used for the communication with the client using the key derivation key and a KDF to be defined by the application, for example HKDF-SHA-256.
-The key identifier picked by the authorization server needs to be unique for each access token where a unique symmetric key is required.
+The key identifier picked by the authorization server MUST be unique for each access token where a unique symmetric key is required.

 In this example, HKDF consists of the composition of the HKDF-Extract